-- To remember the contributions of women to advancements and privileges we take for granted today
+- Remember the contributions of women to the advancements and privileges we take for granted today

-- To highlight the discrimination and inequity women continue to face in many areas of society, especially in the workplace
+- Highlight the discrimination and inequity women continue to face in many areas of society, especially in the workplace

-- To bring awareness to global issues women face every day
+- Bring awareness to global issues women face every day

-- To enhance respect for women in all environments
+- Enhance respect for women in all environments

 Inspiring and Influential Women Artists in History

-Perhaps one of the most famous artists on any list, Frida Kahlo not only brought awareness to Mexican culture and lifestyle but also explored deeply personal existential themes in her sometimes surreal self-portraits.
+Frida Kahlo not only brought awareness to Mexican culture but also explored deeply personal existential themes in her sometimes surreal self-portraits.
 Her political and social leanings also became apparent in her art and her presence in the social scene of the time.
-Kahlo’s fearless dedication to expressing topics that were not typically shared by women in the mid-century period demonstrates an admirable ferocity that will likely never be matched by another woman artist.
+Kahlo had a fearless dedication to expressing topics that were not typically shared by women artists at the time.

-A close friend of Edgar Degas and the Impressionists after moving to Paris from Pennsylvania in 1871, Mary Cassatt spent five years studying abroad in Europe as a child and was exposed to art and music that influenced her lifetime of creativity.
-Cassatt’s art was focused on women and the intimacy of their relationships.
+A close friend of Edgar Degas and the Impressionists, Cassatt’s art was focused on women and the intimacy of their relationships.
 The artist was also heavily invested in major women’s movements and expressed many progressive feminist viewpoints in her paintings of the modern woman.

 Hilma af Klint

-Gazing at a Hilma af Klint painting, you would be shocked to discover that the bold, graphic, abstract designs and diagrams of the Stockholm, Sweden, native were imagined in the early 1900s.
-Her art was truly groundbreaking and innovative, as it explored deeply complex spiritual themes.
+Hilma af Klint’s paintings from the early 1900s featured bold, graphic, abstract designs, often exploring deeply complex spiritual themes.
 Her paintings were so innovative that af Klint refused to show them at exhibitions and demanded that they not be shown until 20 years after her death.
 The af Klint collection, which inspired later abstract artists such as Wassily Kandinsky, includes more than 1,200 pieces.

 Celebrate International Women’s Day With Inspiring Designs

-Whether with a powerful quote or a carefully curated collage, you can celebrate International Women’s Day by creating a one-of-a-kind design using PicsArt’s quick & easy photo editing tools.
-For more inspiration, explore the #WomensDay hashtag to check out what other cool creatives have come up with to celebrate women’s rights and gender equality!
+Whether with a powerful quote or a carefully curated collage, you can celebrate International Women’s Day by creating a one-of-a-kind design in Picsart.
+For more inspiration, explore the #WomensDay hashtag to check out what other creators have made in celebration of women’s rights and gender equality!
 To get started in-app, follow these steps:

-- When you’re done editing, either tap the download icon at the top of your screen or tap on Next for more options to save or share your image.
-You also have the chance to add the #womensday hashtag to make your creation searchable or you can tag your PicsArt friends to share your design with your creative community!
+4) Further customize your edit with Stickers, Text, and Brushes to create a cool collage effect.
+Don’t forget to use our new IWD content packs.
+5) When you’re done editing, either tap the download arrow icon at the top of your screen or tap on Next for more options to save or share your image.
+Don’t forget to add the #womensday or #IWD hashtags to make your creation searchable when you share it with the Picsart community.

-To create with PicsArt’s web editor, follow these instructions:
+To create with the Picsart web editor, follow these instructions: